12 Reasons A Not So Empty Nest Is The Bomb

-A not so empty nest is rife with possibility.
+A not so empty nest is rife with possibilities.
 I’m telling you.

 I have a not so empty nest.
 I had my son late in life; I wasn’t seventy, like some people I could mention (there’s a woman in India who had a baby at 70), but I was almost forty when he was born.